-In fact, it’s just under a month away as he’ll introduce LaDainian Tomlinson when the legendary running back is officially enshrined into the Pro Football Hall of Fame.
+In fact, it’s just a few days away as he’ll introduce LaDainian Tomlinson when the legendary running back is officially enshrined into the Pro Football Hall of Fame.

 “I’m just so grateful and elated, and I don’t take this moment lightly,” Neal said.
 “It is the greatest honor of my career.
 There are so many other impactful players, and Hall of Famers who are still playing, to do it.
 He could have asked any of those guys like Philip Rivers, Antonio Gates or Drew Brees.
 But yet, still, I felt he chose the lesser.
 The guy who is just the fullback, which is a position which doesn’t get much praise or anything.
 So still, I’m at a loss for words.
 Here’s a guy again saying this isn’t about me.
 I’m going to give the opportunity and the stage for someone else to introduce me.
 So it’s an honor.
 Those are the moments that show the kind of person LT is.
 You know he’s special when you watch him play, but I also tell people he’s a better person than he is player.”

 Neal takes a deep breath, and resumes talking as his voice quivers with emotion.